Political turmoil has been blamed for delays in building a new stadium for Castleford Tigers.

-Marks and Spencer, Next, Boots and Primark are among the big name retailers who are on board with the scheme, and Mr Lunn said talks were at advanced stages with other shops.
+Marks and Spencer, Next, Boots and Primark are among retailers who are on board with the scheme, and Mr Lunn said talks were at advanced stages with other shops.

 Mr Lunn also claimed that the whole development will create 3,000 jobs, 1,000 more than previously reported.

 Councillors raised concerns about the impact on traffic on the M62 on matchdays, given current levels congestion on the motorway at the moment.